 The PANAS data showed that the positive affect scores after driving were lower with a decreasing heart rate (Table IX-1) and higher with an increased heart rate (Table IX-2).
-There may be a correlation between an increase in heart rate and positive
+There may be a correlation between an increase in heart rate and positive affect scores.
+We infer that the variations in heart rate and changes in positive effects are correlated.

-Fig. 13.
-Heart rate (2021.12.7 and 2022.1.18).
+Fig. 12.
+Brainwaves (2022.1.12).